-Peter Bright & John Ball are joint Honorary Wardens for both Westbury Beacon and the nearby Stoke Camp Reserves.
+Peter Bright & John Ball are joint Honorary Wardens for both Westbury Beacon and the nearby Stoke Camp Reserve.

 They, along along with volunteers keep an eye of the reserve and coordinate the management of it.

-The appearance of numerous violet plants in the open areas raises the hope of recovering Dark Green Fritillary - we are now seeing these in small numbers.
+The appearance of numerous violet plants in the open areas raised the hope of recovering Dark Green Fritillary and we are now seeing these in small numbers.